a building - founders hall at dusk

 Student Communication & ID Card

-Humboldt Email (Gmail) Access
+Cal Poly Humboldt Email (Gmail) Access

 MyHumboldt

-MyHumboldt is an online one stop, self-service portal that provides integrated services to our students, faculty, and staff.
+MyHumboldt is an online one-stop, self-service portal that provides integrated services to our students, faculty, and staff.
 It provides authentication for our students to check their to-do list, update personal data, register and drop classes, view financial aid status, pay fees, and view grades.
 MyHumboldt is accessible virtually 24 hours a day, with limited interruptions.

 Once you get the email from the Information Technology Services confirming your student email, you should be able to log in and begin using MyHumboldt.
-Your username is everything before the @ in your student email, and your password is whatever you chose when you reset your password to first access your email.
-Once your username and password are set up, you will be able to access a variety of Humboldt resources with this login info such as MyHumboldt, Gmail, Canvas, and more.
+Your username is everything before the @ in your student email, and your password is whatever you choose when you reset your password to first access your email.
+Once your username and password are set up, you will be able to access a variety of Cal Poly Humboldt resources with this login info such as MyHumboldt, Gmail, Canvas, and more.

 Canvas

 Most courses are managed through Canvas.
 When you officially register for a course, you are automatically enrolled into the course on Canvas.
 Instructors may not publish the course content until the first week of courses.
 Canvas acts as the conduit between students and their instructors.
 Your instructors use Canvas to post their syllabus, class assignments, and a number of other materials for the class.
 Assignments will often be turned in through Canvas as well.
+You can access Canvas from the MyHumboldt homepage or by simply typing canvas.humboldt.edu into your browser’s address field.
+Logging in to Canvas uses the same credentials as you do for MyHumboldt.
+You can also access Canvas via your mobile device by downloading the Canvas App.
+Visit Academic Technology Guides for more information on how to navigate Canvas and answers to frequently asked questions.

 Campus ID